tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

     <figcaption>The entire <code>csv</code> list printed to the Console.</figcaption>
 </figure>

-To separate out each line (list elements) use a loop.
+To separate out each line (the list's elements) use a loop.

 {% highlight py %}
 csv = loadStrings('playlist.csv')